trigvi/telegrammo/README.md

 * Set file permissions:
     ```
-    sudo chmod 755 -R /path/to/app/*
+    sudo chmod 755 -R /path/to/app
     sudo chmod 777 -R /path/to/app/database
     sudo chmod 777 -R /path/to/app/logs
     ```

 * The `database` folder is simply used to periodically dump the Postgres db (see crontab below).

 * Setup cron schedule, replacing `<PORT>` and `/path/to/app` accordingly.
 The following would launch our app with `app.sh` every minute, which is a bash script that in turn launches the node app if not already running.
-This ensures that the app re-starts again shortly if it crashes.
+This ensures that the app re-starts again automatically if it crashes.
     ```
     0 * * * * pg_dump telegrammo > /path/to/app/database/postgres_backup.bak
-    * * * * cd /path/to/app; ./app.sh --port=8083 >> ./logs/telegrammo.log
+    * * * * cd /path/to/app; ./app.sh --port=<PORT> >> ./logs/telegrammo.log
     ```

-* Create nginx website configuration, proxying your domain name to (for example) `http://127.0.0.1:8083`.
+* Create nginx website configuration, proxying your domain name to (for example) `http://127.0.0.1:<PORT>`.

 * When configuring your nginx website, put the following directive inside `location`:
     ```
     proxy_set_header  X-Real-IP  $remote_addr;
     ```

 * Make your website HTTPS-only (you could use https://certbot.eff.org/).
-This is very important because our API authenticates requests with a header token, so requests must be encrypted.
+This is very important because our API authenticates requests using a header token, so requests must be encrypted.

 &nbsp;
 &nbsp;

-# Endpoints
+# Security

-* Every request made to our API (excluding to `/webhook`) needs to include the following header with a token you defined in `mysettings.json`.
+Every request made to our API (excluding `/webhook`) must include the following header with a token you defined in `mysettings.json`.
     ```
     Access-Token: <TOKEN>
     ```

+&nbsp;
+&nbsp;

+# Endpoints

-* Creating a new sub-bot (the API will generate a unique "subbotIdentifier" for the new sub-bot and include it in the response):
+* Create new sub-bot (the API will generate a unique `subbotIdentifier` for the new sub-bot and include it in the response):
     ```
     POST https://<YOURDOMAIN>/api/v1.0/subbot
     {